apache/maven-site/content/markdown/project-roles.md

 The Project Management Committee has the following responsibilities:

-* Proposing active contributors for committership.
+* Proposing active contributors for committership,
-* Binding votes in project decisions.
+* Binding votes in project decisions,
-* Voting on release artifacts.
+* Voting on release artifacts,
 * <!-- TODO: get the rest of these -->

 #### Standards for Community Commitment